-$$\ln gdpc_i = \beta_1 + \beta_2 \cdot institutions_i + \beta_3 \cdot malaria_i + \epsilon_i \tag{31}$$
+$$\ln gdpc_i = \beta_1 + \beta_2 \cdot institutions_i + \beta_3 \cdot malaria_i + \epsilon_i \tag{24}$$

-Treating both institutions and malaria transmission as endogenous, they consider a variety of measures of each and a number of instrument sets.
-In each case, they find large negative effects of malaria transmission, lending support to Sach's conclusion.
+This model extends the baseline specification of Acemoglu et al. (2001) to include a direct effect of malaria transmission which, like institutions, is treated as endogenous.
+Considering a variety of measures of both institutions and malaria transmission, and a number of instrument sets, Carstensen and Gundlach (2006) find large negative effects of malaria transmission, lending support to Sach's conclusion.

-In this section, I revisit the instrument selection exercise given in Table 2 of Carstensen and Gundlach (2006) using the FMSC and corrected confidence intervals described above.
+In this section, I revisit and expand upon the instrument selection exercise given in Table 2 of Carstensen and Gundlach (2006) using the FMSC and corrected confidence intervals described above.
 I consider two questions.
-First, based on the FMSC methodology, which instruments should we choose if our target parameter is β_3 , the effect of malaria transmission on per capita income?
-Does the selected instrument set change if our target parameter is β_2 , the effect of institutions?
+First, based on the FMSC methodology, which instruments should we choose if our target parameter is $\beta_3$ , the effect of malaria transmission on per capita income?
+Does the selected instrument set change if our target parameter is $\beta_2$ , the effect of institutions?
 Second, are the results robust to the effects of instrument selection on inference?
-All results are calculated by TSLS using the formulas from Section 3.5 and the variables described in Table 6, with $\ln gdpc$ as the outcome variable and rule and malfal as measures of institutions and malaria transmission.
+All results are calculated by TSLS using the formulas from Section 3.3 and the variables described in Table 5, with $\ln gdpc$ as the outcome variable and rule and malfal as measures of institutions and malaria transmission.

 To apply the FMSC to the present example, we require a minimum of two valid instruments besides the constant term.
-Based on the arguments given by Acemoglu et al. (2001) and Sachs (2003), I proceed under the assumption that $\ln mort$ and maleco, measures of early settler mortality and malaria ecology, are exogenous.
+Based on the arguments given by Acemoglu et al. (2001) and Sachs (2003), I proceed under the assumption that lnmort and maleco, measures of early settler mortality and malaria ecology, are exogenous.
 Rather than selecting over all 128 possible instrument sets, I consider eight specifications formed from the four instrument blocks defined by Carstensen and Gundlach (2006).
-The baseline block contains $\ln mort$, maleco and a constant; the climate block contains frost, humid, and latitude; the Europe block contains eurfrac and engfrac; and the openness block contains coast and trade.
-Full descriptions of these variables appear in Table 6.
-Table 7 lists the eight instrument sets considered here, along with TSLS estimates and traditional 95% confidence intervals for each.18
+The baseline block contains lnmort, maleco and